-Written informed consent, in accordance with applicable Good Clinical Practice standards and study center regulations, shall be obtained from each patient, or from their legal representative, prior to the study procedures.
+Written informed consent, in accordance with ICH E6 (as applicable), 21 CFR 50 (Informed Consent of Human Subjects), applicable Good Clinical Practice standards, and study center regulations, shall be obtained from each patient, or from their legal representative, prior to the study procedures.
 The PI will retain a copy of the signed informed consent document in each patient's record, and provide a copy to the patient.